nilportugues/eloquent-repository/README.md

 To be faithful to the repository pattern, using Eloquent Models internally is OK, but Business objects should be returned.

 Therefore, you should translate Eloquent to Business representations and the other way round.
+This is represented by `$userAdapter` in the example below.

 The fully implementation should be along the lines:

 ```php
 <?php